agamyaaa14/ElevateLabs-Internship/README.md

-# 🌟 ElevateLabs Internship – Machine Learning Tasks
+# ElevateLabs AI/ML Internship

-This repository contains all 8 machine learning tasks completed during the **ElevateLabs Internship**, plus a final independent project titled **PlotSmith – Stories, Hand Forged by AI**.
+This repository contains all the 8 tasks completed during the **ElevateLabs Internship**, plus a final independent project titled **PlotSmith – Stories, Hand Forged by AI**.
 Each task demonstrates a fundamental machine learning concept using Scikit-learn, Pandas, and Matplotlib.

 ---